tcd/dark-plus-syntax/CONTRIBUTING.md

 2. Run `npm install` to install development dependencies.
 3. Run `npm run build` to build the theme file with the new changes.

+## Developing

+It'll be helpful to install the [Highlight](https://github.com/fabiospampinato/vscode-highlight) plugin. \
+There are local vscode settings that configure it to color specific TypeScript constants to match the color values they represent.

 ## Resources & References